 Potter, even lying down, stuck his chin in the air.
 "What?
 I-"

 Again, Severus took a dive into Potter's mind, finding no resistance, and a whirlpool of all his memories.

 Severus left Potter's head once again, the real world materializing in front of him in the form of a frowning Potter.

 Slowly, Potter sat up.
 Snape remained crouching.
 "What sir?"

 Snape's eyes were fixed on Potter.
 "You are not doing this knowingly?"

 Snape narrowed his eyes in search for a lie within Potter's pale expression.

 "I suppose there's only one request to make then," said Severus slowly, "Tell me about your life before you came to Hogwarts."

-They returned to the desk both - Snape noticed, but denied his brain comment on - sitting down this time.
+They returned to the desk, both sitting down this time, opposite each other.
 Potter leant forward in his chair, smiling, still feeling in control.